 Once the chosen number of sites has been measured, the numbers (which are in millimeters of thickness) are totalled and plugged into an equation, usually along with age.
 This cranks out body fat percentage.
 As I mentioned above, technically speaking, the equation spits out body density, which goes into a second equation to give body fat percentage.

-You’ll note that on that page, a variety of equations using different numbers of sites can be found and there are pros and cons of each.
+Various equations an be found online and each have their pros and cons.
 Equations using more sites tend to be more accurate but give the person doing the calipering more opportunities to screw up.
 Equations using fewer sites are faster but can drastically mis-estimate body fat percentage if they don’t measure a place where a given individual happens to carry a lot of fat.
 So there are always trade-offs.

 In terms of equipment, calipers can vary massively in both range in price.
 Clinical models, as used in research studies, such as Lange and Harpendon will run to $200 and there are even electronic models such as the Skyndex which has the estimation equations built into them; those will run you about $400.